 For the host who already has habanero bitters

 For the host who already has copper Moscow Mule cups

 If they already have a fully stocked bar, then maybe it’s time to start practicing their craft.
 From our roundup of this season’s most giftable coffee-table books, this cocktail-focused tome is written by spirit legend Leo Robitschek, the bar director at the NoMad Bar (and Eleven Madison Park).
 It has nearly 300 recipes, dozens of illustrations, and an in-depth service manual.

 For the host who’s an umami fiend

-For the host who opens beer bottles with a lighter
+For the host whose bottle opener is a lighter

 For the host who just got a new coffee table

 Made from natural wood, this handsome set of six coasters comes with a handy holder for easy organizing.